haskell/mtl/README.markdown

 * `Control.Monad.Reader`

-    The Reader monad transformer represents a computation which can read values from a shared environment.
+    The Reader monad transformer represents a computation which can read values from an environment.

     - Class: `Control.Monad.Reader.Class.MonadReader`
     - Transformer: `Control.Monad.Reader.ReaderT`